rschristopher/rschristopher.github.io/src/index.md

  held beliefs?
 Is truth important to you?

-Many of the arguments put forth may challenge the status quo to which you cling.
+Some of the arguments put forth in these essays may challenge the status quo to which you cling.
 It might be uncomfortable.
-But it is the truth.
+So again I ask,
+ is truth important to you?